We can help you to arrange your house insurance over the phone.

-ASB Home Insurance does not cover gradual damage (though you are covered for up to $5,000 for hidden gradual damage), so taking good care of your home is the best protection against damage related to wear and tear.
+ASB Home Insurance does not cover gradual damage (although there is limited cover for up to $5,000 for hidden gradual damage), so taking good care of your home is the best protection against damage related to wear and tear.
 You can also avoid costly problems in the future by carrying out regular maintenance, such as having your heating serviced, treating mould, clearing leaves from guttering and keeping your garden under control.

 House fires destroy properties and can be fatal.
 You can reduce the risk of fire at your home in a number of ways:

-Here is further advice from the New Zealand Fire Service on how to minimise fire risk in your home.
+Here is further advice from Fire and Emergency New Zealand on how to minimise fire risk in your home.